HoLaw77/CI-Portfolio-Project-2-Final-version/README.md

 <h1>Navigation and The Header</h1>

 <ul>
-<li>The Logo is located in the middle of the page, using a Syncopate font in light blue color and blueviolet background to match the cyberpunk setting of the theme.</li>
+<li>The Logo is located in the middle of the page, using a Press Start 2P font (which assimilates fonts commonly used in computer games) in light blue color and blueviolet background to match the cyberpunk setting of the theme.</li>

 <li>There is a photo of paper, scissors and rock below the logo to show that it is a game of paper, scissors and rock</li>